IT20272654/IT20272654/README.md

 I am a determined and inspired undergraduate, pursuing a Physical Science major in Computer Science at the University of Kelaniya and Information Technology at SLIIT.
 With a diverse skill set gained through experience, I am well-equipped to tackle challenges and excel in every task I undertake.
 Passionate about continuous learning and growth, I am eager to expand my expertise and explore new opportunities through an internship that allows me to apply my skills and drive innovation.

 ## Mission
-Engineering intelligent systems — transforming data into decisions, code into scalability
+Engineering intelligent systems — transforming data into decisions, code into scalability.

 ## Expertise
 - **AI/ML**